Health and Wellbeing

-When people come to see a physiotherapist with neck pain, there’s often various secondary symptoms.
+When people come to see a physiotherapist with neck pain, there are often several secondary symptoms.
 This can include crunching, clicking or cracking in the neck.

-If this correlates with the onset of pain, this can be concerning and lead to increased hesitancy to move your neck.
-In this blog, our physiotherapist James Bainbridge will discuss what causes this crunching, what it means and what you should do about it!
+If these sounds correlate with the onset of pain, they can be deeply concerning and lead to an increased hesitancy to move your neck.
+In this blog, our physiotherapist James Bainbridge will talk about what causes this crunching, what it means and what you should do about it!